rodnnewyyz/GroceryList/README.md

 # GroceryList

 This repository is the home base for an application that is being built as a learning exercise.
 We plan to blog about the challenges we face along the way and how we solve them.
-It is a mobile-only application and it will be built using meteor and Angular.
+It is a mobile-only application and it will be built using the latest and greatest versions of Meteor and Angular.

 # The Vision